 - play service after school clubs and holiday playschemes

-To help parents balance work and family life, Camden Council is offering local people free 25 hour nursery places for 3 and 4 year olds in its own children’s centres and those operated by participating primary schools until at least July 2015.
-This is ten hours on top of the Government’s 15 hour provision.
+To help parents balance work and family life we are offering local people free 25 hour nursery places for 3 and 4 year olds in our own children’s centres and those operated by participating primary schools until at least July 2015.
+This is ten hours on top of the Government’s 15 hour provision:

 - Download: List of Council-operated children’s centres and schools offering 25-hour nursery places (PDF 208KB)

 This offer is subject to local availability and individual schools’ admissions policies.
 Applications for September 2014 free nursery places are made directly through the school or children’s centres.
 To apply for a September 2014 free 25-hour nursery place, please contact your school or children’s centre direct.

 All early years providers follow the Early Years Foundation Stage (EYFS) ensuring that every child is encouraged to learn through play.

 - download: Childminder factsheet (PDF 40KB)